SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/webdriver/drivers/options.en.md

 ## proxy

 A proxy server acts as an intermediary for requests between a client and a server.
-In simple, the traffic flows through the proxy server on its way to the address you requested and back.
+In simple terms, the traffic flows through the proxy server on its way to the address you requested and back.